 I like to do things “the right way” too.
 So I downloaded all of the back episodes of Happier with Gretchen Rubin, which had about 200 episodes by the time I discovered it.
 Two hundred episodes, each approximately 30 minutes long, kept me going for quite a while.

-Back to why listening to podcasts is something I consider to be self-care.
+Back to why listening to podcasts is something I consider to be a type of self-care.
 I really notice the difference in how I feel and how I think when I don’t get the chance to listen to podcasts.
-I’ve replaced listening to the radio while driving to listening to podcasts.
-Occasionally I will hear my daughter from the backseat request to listen to Baby Shark or Fruit Salad.
+I’ve replaced listening to the radio while driving with listening to podcasts.
+While I’m spending time in the car, I may as well make the most of it.

 Lisa – Mama Loves to Share